 Due to the increase of clients at the Fridley MOW, expansion was necessary.
 In January 1980, Coon Rapids-Blaine Meals on Wheels was born.
 We started with four routes, which was the overflow from the Fridley Meals on Wheels.
 We now have twelve routes and seven community organizations coordinating drivers to deliver those meals each and every day.
 We have approximately 250 volunteers delivering around 550 meals a week.

 Coon Rapids-Blaine Meals on Wheels is located in the Camilia Rose building in Coon Rapids.
-Our board has eight members with Bridget Platt as the Administrator.
+Our board has eight members with Jeremy Beer as the Administrator.